We Eloped in Hawaii!

 Then we drove to the ceremony location which was a park overlooking Pearl Harbour and was only 5 minutes away from our apartment, as well as the marriage celebrant’s house.
 So it was real easy.

-It just so happened that Rev James just bought one of those 360 degree cameras and was willing to try it out for our ceremony.
+It just so happened that Rev James just bought one of those 360-degree cameras and was willing to try it out for our ceremony.
 I was just going to film the audio on my phone but this was a blessing.
 He was absolutely brilliant and we highly recommend him to anyone looking to get married on Oahu.
-Everyone else we tried calling never called us back, real unprofessional.
+Everyone else we tried calling never called us back, really unprofessional.

 He usually had 2 waterfront locations to choose from but because of the recent tropical storm, they were dirty and full of bacteria so he chose a nearby park.
 There were old people doing Zumba in the park’s hall and kids playing soccer on the other end.
 It was random but the storm had cleared up and we were happy to see a rainbow through the light summer showers.
 We’ll save the beach wedding for the bigger ceremony.